dini-ag-kim/avram/specification.md

 A value is always valid if the definition contains neither of keys `pattern`, `positions`, and `codes`.

-If validation option `ignore_values` is enabled, all non-indicator values are valid.
+If validation option `invalidValue` is enabled, all non-indicator values are valid.

 ### Validation with positions